helxplatform/search-documentation/docs/index-laura.md

-While other approaches to searching this data exist, our focus is semantic search: ~~For us, "relevant" is defined as ~~ <font color = "blue">It's good that you are saying "for us" here and demarking the term as having OUR specialized meaning.
+While other approaches to searching this data exist, our focus is semantic search: <del>For us, "relevant" is defined as</del><font color = "blue"> It's good that you are saying "for us" here and demarking the term as having OUR specialized meaning.
 However, I think Dug's search results should be relevant in the traditional sense.
 Additionally I don't think you need to redefine the term.
 I think what follows is important enough to stand on its own, and I actually think it is another key feature of Dug :).</font>

 - **Human Curated:** Dug is built on X number of biomedical ontologies, such as A, B, and C, manually curated by experts in the biomedical semantic community <font color="blue">OR SOMETHING LIKE THAT, WHATEVER JIM MIGHT SAY ABOUT HIS COMMUNITY.(The term peer-review I don't think applies and I would suggest steering clear of it unless you could guarantee to me that every single ontology Dug uses employs a true peer-review process.
 But I'm pretty sure they don't.
 Plus, I don't think it is needed anyway.
-The fact that expert ontologists come up with these ontologies is assurance enough that Dug is based on authoritative information.)</font> ~~Given a search term,~~ Dug returns results that are related based on connections in ~~ontological~~ <font color = "blue">(Treat ontology and KG as synonyms because in the context of Dug they are and to do otherwise makes your text wordy and redundant.)</font> biomedical knowledge graphs. <font color = "blue">This sentence is your punch.
+The fact that expert ontologists come up with these ontologies is assurance enough that Dug is based on authoritative information.)</font> <del>Given a search term,</del> Dug returns results that are related based on connections in <del>ontological</del> <font color = "blue">(Treat ontology and KG as synonyms because in the context of Dug they are and to do otherwise makes your text wordy and redundant.)</font> biomedical knowledge graphs. <font color = "blue">This sentence is your punch.
 This answers the question of so what?
 Why should I care that it is human curated?
 Possibly you might want to revise the earlier sentence to say something like...</font> Dug returns results that expose connections between concepts in biomedical ontologies which <font color = "blue">IS IMPORTANT OR HELPFUL HOW?
 Now give me your Z example, and this example should make a good case for why human curated is best... so pick one that a machine wouldn't perform well with on its own.</font>

-~~To achieve this, we annotate study metadata with terms from [biomedical ontologies](http://www.obofoundry.org/), contextualize them within a unifying [upper ontology](https://biolink.github.io/biolink-model/) allowing study data to be federated with [larger knowledge graphs](https://researchsoftwareinstitute.github.io/data-translator/), and create a full text search index based on those knowledge graphs.~~
+<del>To achieve this, we annotate study metadata with terms from [biomedical ontologies](http://www.obofoundry.org/),
+contextualize them within a unifying [upper ontology](https://biolink.github.io/biolink-model/) allowing study data to be federated with [larger knowledge graphs](https://researchsoftwareinstitute.github.io/data-translator/), and create a full text search index based on those knowledge graphs.</del>

 - OTHERS?
 I suspect there are more features you could discuss here...